muhidabid/SoftReq/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page. -->

-<b>We hope you find SoftReq a useful application for your requirements management needs.<\b>